majianjia/nnom/examples/keyword_spotting/README.md

      |- kws.py
 ~~~

 The dataset contains many voice commands and noises records.
-Most of the records are length 1 seconds or less.
+Most of the records are in 1 seconds length or less.

-The available labels are:
+The available labels in the dataset are:
 ~~~
 'backward', 'bed', 'bird', 'cat', 'dog', 'down', 'eight', 'five', 'follow', 'forward', 'four','go','happy','house','learn','left','marvin','nine','no','off','on','one','right',